DiegoMax/ucrmjs/readme.md

 # UCRMJS - Wrapper library around Ubiquiti's UCRM Rest API

-Description and usage to be added.

-This is very alpha code, not meant to be used in production.

-Provided "as is" without any kind of explicit nor implicit warranty.
+This is a NodeJS library around Ubiquiti's UCRM API.

+This code is in very alpha stages, API is **NOT** yet frozen and might change without notice.

 License: MIT.